Is Quikrete as Strong as Concrete? (Is There A Difference?)

-Concrete is widely used in all types of projects ranging from garage slabs to precast concrete products to small DIY projects around the home.
-As concrete has developed over time, so various strengths and mixes of concrete have emerged.
-One of these used often for DIY projects is Quikrete, but is it as strong as regular concrete?
+As concrete has developed over time, various strengths and mixes of concrete have emerged.
+One of these is Quikrete, which is often used for DIY projects.
+But is Quikerte as strong as concrete?

-Quikrete, or rapid-set concrete, is just as strong as regular concrete and able to withstand similar force.
+Quikrete, or rapid-set concrete, is as strong as regular concrete and can withstand similar force.
 Quikrete offers different PSI strength ratings from 4,000 PSI to 6500 PSI.
-Regular concrete PSI ranges from 2,500 to 5,000 except for engineered concrete strength which can be up to 10,000 PSI.
+Regular concrete PSI ranges from 2,500 to 5,000 except for engineered concrete strength, which can be up to 10,000 PSI.

-This article will seek to examine the differences between Quikrete and concrete and to explain how those differences affect the strength and usability of each.
+This article will explain the differences between Quikrete and concrete and to explain how those differences affect the strength and usability of each.
 We will also consider how concrete strength is measured and the various types of concrete that have been developed for specific uses.

 It’s a strong building material that is made of cement and a combination of fine and coarse aggregates, which are ground and then mixed with water.
 The cement and water form a paste, which, in turn, coats the aggregates.